it-academy-svhec/security-plus-general/provisioning-open-vas-vms.md

     ```

 1. Then access the web interface using another VM in the same VNet, unless you installed a GUI for the OpenVAS VM.
 Access the web interface at http://<open_vas_ip_or_hostname>:9392

+1. Enter the credentials:
+    - Username: `admin`
+    - Password: password you set when the containers were first built